euank/pazi/README.md

 Finally, re-launch the shell and start zapping around :)

+## Using pazi with fzf

+Pazi may be used with "fuzzy finders" like fzf as described [here](docs/usage/pipe.md).

 ## What makes pazi different from *X*

 There are several autojump utilities, including [fasd][fasd] (or a better